maxbernard3/ALGOSUP_Moonshot_Project/doc/functionalSpecification.md

 *
 *

-## B) Introduction
+## Introduction

-### 1) Glossary
+### Glossary

 | Term used | Definition |
 |---|---|
 |  |  |

-### 2) Project Overview
+### Project Overview

 <!--- Explain what is the moonshot -->
 The moonshot is a multiple years long project.
 The project has to be related to computer science and need to be ambitious.
 A single student will have to define and execute the entire project.

-### 3) Project Definition
+### Project Definition

 #### ➭ <ins>Vision</ins>

 The project is to chart the real time MPG of a vehicle over a commute or busy section of road.
 Then to show the driver a comparison of his fuel consumption with that of other people using the system on the same route.
-With the objective to incentivize eco-driving through competition.
+With the objective to incentivize eco-driving through competition in a leaderboard.

 #### ➭ <ins>Stakeholders</ins>